glowkeeper/P3D/docs/labs/week3Session1.md

 _Figure 4: A simple room with added materials_

 Save your scene and save your project.
 You will add to this in the [next lab](./week3Session2.md).

+Finally, you should check your work into your GitHub repository.
+First, grab Unity's [gitignore settings](https://github.com/github/gitignore/blob/master/Unity.gitignore) - copy its contents, call it `.gitignore`, and put it in the directory `Location/ProjectName`, which you just chose for you new Unity project.
+If you've done this correctly, when you commit your work to `git`, you will commit a few hundred files and not a few thousand.
+Go ahead and do that commit now, and then push your work up to Github.

 ## Useful Links